 and many friends

 I always thank God because I hear of your love

 for all the saints and your faith in the Lord Jesus.”

 Philemon 1: 3-4

-REFLECTIONS FOR 2022 WILL APPEAR DAILY STARTING THE FIRST SUNDAY OF ADVENT.
+REFLECTIONS FOR 2022 WILL APPEAR DAILY STARTING ON NOVEMBER 27TH.

 If you would like to subscribe to the Advent Reflections mailing list, please click the button above for our ‘safesubscribe’ sign- up form.